OutSystems/OutSystems.SetupTools/docs/Install-OSRabbitMQ.md

 ## DESCRIPTION
 This will install and configure RabbitMQ for Outsystems.
-It will use the default guest user to perform the configuration.
+It will use the default guest user to perform the RabbitMQ configuration.
-If Rabbit is already installed it will skip the configuration.
+It will skip the configuration and installation if RabbitMQ is already installed.

 ## EXAMPLES